 Graduate students may see Terence Wesley-Smith or other designated faculty.
-Undergraduates majoring in Pacific Islands studies are advised by an undergraduate studies advisor or other designated faculty.
+Undergraduates majoring in Pacific Islands studies are advised by Julie Walsh.

 The undergraduate program in Pacific Islands studies is designed for students desiring an interdisciplinary education and an informed understanding of Oceania and issues of concern to Pacific Islanders.

 Students seeking a BA in Pacific Islands studies must first complete PACS 108 with a minimum grade of C. Students must also meet all the requirements for admission established by the School of Pacific and Asian Studies.

 Pacific Islands studies is normally declared as a major at the end of the sophomore year or beginning of the junior year though students may apply for admission to the program at any time.
 The formal declaration is made through the School's Student Academic Services Office.

 PACS courses used to satisfy General Education Core requirements may not normally be used to satisfy major requirements or vice versa.
 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.